serve-sg/project-introduction/.github/ISSUE_TEMPLATE/feedback-for-orgcomm.md

 ---
 name: Feedback for OrgComm
-about: Provide comments or suggestions to OrgComm
+about: Provide comments or suggestions
 title: "[Feedback] Title of feedback"
 labels: needs-review
-assignees: Fishbiscuit, tlkh
+assignees: Fishbiscuit

 ---